Displaying present location in the site.

 We held training on ways to deal with incidences of bullying and harassment and related issues in the workplace.

 For recruitment interviewers

 We ensured that everyone had a clear understanding of points to be observed when introducing example cases and answering questions in order to maintain fair hiring decisions and equal opportunity in the workplace.
-560 people attended the course.
+The course was attended by approximately 800 people.

 Participation in Initiatives

-NEC Corporation participates in the Working Group on Human Rights Due Diligence run by the United Nations Global Compact Network Japan.
+NEC Corporation and NEC Europe participate in the Working Group on Human Rights Due Diligence run by the United Nations Global Compact Local Network.

 Status of Grievances

 A total of 23 inquiries and consultations in Japanese and English were received by our Human Rights Hotline in 2021.
 These included issues involving harassment (14 regarding power harassment and four regarding sexual harassment) and other matters (five grievances).
 Of these issues, there were zero reports regarding forced labour or human trafficking.

 Our Compliance Hotline enables employees to submit human rights-related reports in Japanese, English, Spanish, Portuguese, or Chinese to a third-party body.